eigenein/joypad-android/README.md

     app:inner_color="@color/blue_800"/>
 ```

-You can also configure inner circle radius, outer circle width and moveable circle radius by setting `inner_radius`, `outer_width` and `moveable_radius` attributes.
+One can also configure inner circle radius, outer circle width and moveable circle radius by setting `inner_radius`, `outer_width` and `moveable_radius` attributes.

 ## License